Content Map Terms

 - Infection of skin or the bone (osteomyelitis) at the biopsy site.

 - Injury to your heart, a lung, or a major blood vessel if the sample is taken from the breastbone (sternum).
 This complication is very rare.
-Samples are not often taken from the breastbone, so most people do not have to worry about this risk.
+Samples are not often taken from the breastbone, so most people don't have to worry about this risk.

 Biopsy results are usually ready in 1 to 7 days.
 But it may take several weeks to get the results if genetic tests are done on the sample.
 The bone is put into a solution that breaks down its calcium before it is stained.
 The bone marrow sample is often treated with special dyes (stains) to see any changes in the blood cells more clearly.